 The Wales Fertility Institute is the only NHS funded service covering South and West Wales.
 Being part of one of the largest NHS Health Boards, Swansea Bay University Health Board, WFI uses an unique approach to fertility treatments where the priority of the service is the quality and safety of the care provided to our patients.
 WFI utilise the stringent NHS governance processes to ensure that all aspects of care provided to our patients are undertaken in line with NHS requirements.
 The Senior Management Team are made up of:

-My name is Rachel Griffiths, and I am Deputy Head of service for the Wales Fertility Institute
+My name is Rachel Griffiths, and I am Directorate Manager for the Wales Fertility Institute

 I first joined the NHS in 2003, working at the Princess of Wales hospital in Bridgend, and undertook opportunities to progress my career as a front line service manager within acute secondary care.